 I guess I’m technically old enough to be his grandpa.
 I guess that means I’m getting older.

-I had another realization about my age recently.
+There was another realization about my age I recently had.
 I was talking with a co-worker one night and realized that I have scars on my body that are older than he is.
 The scar from me jumping through an aquarium?
 Older than him.
 The scar from the time where I was teaching ax safety and wound up cutting my leg with an ax?
 Yup.
 Older than him.
 Wait….how is it possible that I’ve been blogging on this site for 10+ years and I’ve never talked about these scars?
 This is a travesty that must be corrected.
 I sense a series a-brewing.